 3. If there are US or EU (and other countries also) companies that will owe the Chinese companies money, go after that money.

 4. Take the judgment to a country that enforces U.S. judgments and seize the Chinese company’s assets there.
 South Korea and Taiwan are often the best.
-Canada can be good too.
+Canada and the United Kingdom can be good too.
 There are many others.

 5. Take the judgment to Hong Kong and use it to get a summary judgment against the Chinese company there.
 This can be quite expensive and it only sometimes makes sense.
 There are other countries where this sometimes also makes sense.
 This probably does not work as well with present-day Hong Kong, but it still is a viable option.

-6. Write a letter to the defendant, in Chinese, letting them know all of the problems you intend to inflict on it if it does not pay.
-Those will include you alerting various governmental bodies about this company’s conduct and doing whatever else you can do to make sure this company does not rip anyone off ever again.
-This can be quite effective, particularly with companies that are hoping to go public.
+6. Write a letter in Chinese to the Chinese company defendant, letting them know all of the problems you intend to inflict on it if it does not pay.
+These will include you alerting various governmental bodies about this company’s conduct and doing whatever else you can do to make sure this company does not rip anyone off ever again.
+This can be quite effective, particularly with Chinese companies hoping to go public.

 There are various other options out there as well that for various reasons I do not feel comfortable publicly revealing.
-But the point is that it is in fact possible to use a U.S. judgment to collect from a Chinese company.
+But the point is that it is possible (though difficult) to use a U.S. judgment to collect from a Chinese company.